J2A-org/treelative-client/README.md

 ## Development
 - Install dependencies by running `npm i`
-- Start the development server by running `npm run start`
+- Start the development server by running `npm run dev`
 - Open up the app from `http://localhost:7000`

 ## Production